Overuse, traumatic injury, and/or naturally occurring changes can lead to knee problems. Causes of knee pain include:

-The medial collateral ligament (MCL) and the lateral collateral ligament (LCL) help keep the knee stable side-to-side.
-The MCL runs vertically along the inside of the knee, while the LCL runs vertically on the outside of the knee.
+- The medial collateral ligament (MCL), which runs vertically along the inside of the knee, and the lateral collateral ligament (LCL), which runs vertically on the outside, help keep the knee stable side-to-side.

-In the back of the shin bone, the calf muscles attach to the heel and run up the back of the lower leg, connecting behind the knee on the backside of the thigh bone.
+- Calf muscles attach to the heel in the back of the shin bone and run up the back of the lower leg, connecting behind the knee on the backside of the thigh bone.